Columbia County Court Records

 Marriage Licenses

-Marriage licenses in Columbia County are issued by the County Clerk’s Office — not the courts or the Register of Deeds.
-Both applicants must appear in person, by appointment, with the following: a certified birth record (or valid passport for non-U.S. citizens), government-issued photo ID, proof of residence, social security number, and, if previously married, proof of termination (divorce decree, death certificate, or annulment order).
+Marriage licenses in Columbia County are issued by the County Clerk's Office — not the courts or the Register of Deeds.
+Both applicants must appear in person by appointment and bring: a certified birth record (or valid passport for non-U.S. citizens), government-issued photo ID, proof of residence, a social security number, and — if either party was previously married — proof of how that marriage ended (divorce decree, death certificate, or annulment order).

 Columbia County Clerk's Office